TrapWire: History

 The company was founded in 2004 by Richard "Hollis" Helms as a division of Abraxas Corporation, a company formed by C.I.A. officers in response to the increasing threats posed by terrorist organizations against US targets.
 Helms is the former head of the C.I.A's European division.

 According to company documents, the first deployment of the TrapWire system appears to have occurred in 2007 and was originally built and deployed to protect US critical infrastructure.
 The system currently provides physical security and threat detection services to more than 2,000 public and private sector sites across the US.
 The system is being used to identify threats ranging from terrorism to organized crime, human trafficking, fraud and crimes against children.

 Products

 The TrapWire flagship product is a cloud-based threat-detection technology that received US government FedRAMP authorization in 2018.
 The system provides a common operating platform for analysis and information sharing between various government and private sector entities.
 TrapWire registered as a trademark with the United States Patent and Trademark Office.
 In the submitted document, the system is described in detail.
 The assumption is that terrorists and criminals are vulnerable due to their need to conduct pre-attack surveillance, "such as photographing, measuring and signaling".
 Such suspicious activities, as detected in imagery or human reports, are entered into a database using a "10-characteristic description of individuals" or vehicle information.
 The data is correlated across the network, claiming a "network effect" of increased security due to this correlation.
 The result is a TrapWire Threat Meter (TIM) level which may be monitored by security personnel.
-The system distinguishes threat and vulnerability information; the latter is not shared through the network.